🏦

 2. Click "Connect Wallet" in the top right.
 You might need to refresh the page for the website to detect your wallet, if it wasn't unlocked yet.

 4. Use the "Add Pair +" button to select the pair you want to trade on.
 Favourite it if you want to save it into your trading interface.
-You will notice below that "Hide closed" is ticked - hiding stock and forex markets when they are closed.
+You will notice below that "Hide closed" is ticked - hiding forex and commodities markets when they are closed.

 5. Now, you can set your trade parameters: